cypress-io/cypress-docker-images/README.md

 All of the images and tags are [published to DockerHub here](https://hub.docker.com/r/cypress).

-## Cypress included

-The `cypress/base` and `cypress/browsers` images do NOT include Cypress itself.
-We strongly believe that versioning and caching of Cypress test runner is better done via the standard NPM caching and [Cypress binary caching](http://on.cypress.io/caching).
-But if you just need Cypress for end-to-end tests in a non-JavaScript project, we have prepared an image with Cypress pre-installed globally.
-See folder [cypress/included](included) for details.

 ## Examples

 These images have all dependencies necessary to install and run Cypress.
-Just install NPM dependencies (including Cypress) and run the tests.
+Just install your NPM dependencies (including Cypress) and run the tests.
 We utilize many of these docker images in our own projects, with different CI providers.

 [Check out our docs for examples.](https://on.cypress.io/docker)

+If you want to use `cypress/included` image, read [Run Cypress with a single Docker command](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command/)

 ## Contributing